 There is a need for consistent and robust approach to risk management in significant projects, both at the initiation stage and throughout the entire project.
 Guidance is available on the intranet

-Risk management should feature regularly on meeting agendasand risk is a standard agenda item at Project Board-and a reporting mechanism agreed with the Head of Service or Risk Assurance Officer.
+Risk management should feature regularly on meeting agendas and risk is a standard agenda item at Project Board.

 Partnerships